tachyons/tachyons.github.io/_posts/2021-03-29-intellectual-property-open-source-and-mimemagic.md

 This may raise some questions about using GPL programs you use with your closed source(projects which are not open source) projects.
 First, you don't have to care much about GPL in backend of software as service model like most websites does, as you are just distributing the output of the software, not the software itself to the end user, this is also called as [saas loophole](https://resources.whitesourcesoftware.com/blog-whitesource/the-saas-loophole-in-gpl-open-source-licenses).
 Even if you aren't, it is unlikely that mysql being part of your source code, if you are just mysql as database, you are using its SQL interface and not as part of your programs.

-But there are many other things a developer need to be to consider,
+Now let's look at the common errors developers make due to lack of awareness about IP,

-- You aren't supposed to copy and paste snippets from stackoverflow (read more [here](https://meta.stackexchange.com/questions/12527/do-i-have-to-worry-about-copyright-issues-for-code-posted-on-stack-overflow)).
+- Copy and paste snippets from stackoverflow (read more [here](https://meta.stackexchange.com/questions/12527/do-i-have-to-worry-about-copyright-issues-for-code-posted-on-stack-overflow)).

-- You aren't supposed to copy code snippets from GitHub even if the code is open source, some may require making your code also open source, some require attribution.
+- Copy open source code snippets from GitHub

+    Even if the code is open source, some may require making your code also open source, some require attribution.

+- Copy code snippets from GitHub or other publically available places

-- If you found some code on GitHub or any publically accessible places, you shouldn't assume that code is open source unless license is explicitly given.
+    If you found some code on GitHub or any publically accessible places, you shouldn't assume that code is open source unless license is explicitly given.
 For instance projects without explicit license in GitHub, all you can do is read the code and fork, you aren't supposed to change the code

-And many more, the purpose of this article is just to give a general overview about license, and this is not a legal opinion
+- Forking open source projects without changing trademarks

+    Even when the open source project is licensed under permissive open source license, it doesn't grant you to use it's trademark for redistribution.
+For example you can't simply fork mysql and sell it as mysql

+-  Open sourcing stuff without proper planning

+    When you are open sourcing certain part of codebase, you must have a plan for what to do with the contributions, For instance when you release a component of your code base as open source and someone from community send a pull request and you merged to your repo, by default the person who contributed will have the copyright of the code, company can only use that code as per the license given in the repository.
+[CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) Can be used as a workaround for this

+Do you have more examples?
+Feel free to comment below.

+We covered the general IP concepts and it's significanse in open source, I am not a lawyer and this blogpost is not a legal opinion.
+So talk to your lawyer before making legal decisons